Rutvik1429/Customer_Churn_Analysis-Excel-ML-EDA-Python-Project/README.md

 ### 7️⃣ Customers with Dependents Are More Loyal
 - Customers with dependents churn less.
 - Family-oriented users show higher retention.

+## 🧠 Summary
+- Built a Customer Churn Prediction model using Random Forest to identify high-risk customers and provide actionable insights for improving customer retention.